 Capturing a Christmas photo with your pets may be difficult since some pets may be camera shy, scared, or simply confused by a camera.
 To get them comfortable with being in front of one, give them the opportunity to sniff out the camera and become familiar with it.
 Click a few shots away from them so that they are ok with the sounds.
 Giving treats will help show them that the camera isn’t a threat.
 This will help encourage positive associations with it so that once you start clicking away, they’re not running.

-We all know getting the perfect shot may require repeated ones.
-This might mean carrying your pet for longer than they are used to, or expecting them to sit or lay for longer than they would like.
-Maybe they’re bored or antsy, and like kids, would rather run off and play since they saw a squirrel.
-Pets typically respond to unfamiliar or stressful situations, negatively.
-It often makes them less inclined to sit still or go hide.
+We all know getting the perfect Christmas pet photos may require repeated attempts.
+This might mean carrying your pet for longer than they are used to or expecting them to sit or lay for longer than they would like.
+Maybe they’re bored or antsy, and like kids, would rather run off and play with a squirrel they saw.
+Pets typically respond negatively to unfamiliar or stressful situations, which often makes them less inclined to sit still.
 Before the photoshoot, play with your pets so that they are happy and tired out.
-Consider taking a walk or a game of tug a war with your dog.
+Consider taking them for a walk or playing a game of tug a war with your dog.
 For cats, laser pointers or a dangling feather toy are often a hit.
 Relaxation supplements are also readily available at your local pet shop.
 These supplements are safe and will help put them at ease by reducing stress and anxiety.
-This will be particularly useful if your pet is feeling uncomfortable during a lengthy photoshoot.
+This will be particularly useful if your pet is feeling uncomfortable during a lengthy photo shoot.

 naughty dog by erin deegan

 If you feel like coordinating outfits and a photoshoot is altogether too much work, help is abundant.
-Local and chain pet shops like Petsmart often have in store events offering free pet photos with Santa.
+Local and chain pet shops like Petsmart and Petco often have in-store events offering free pet photos with Santa.
+You can also check if one of your local malls or outlets is hosting an outdoor, socially distanced “Take Your Picture with Santa” event and if they allow you to bring pets.
 Check Minted's recommended list of photographers to find a photographer that can take photos with you and your furry friend.
+Professional photoshoots range widely in cost but can start around $250 for 60 minutes.
+Use photos collected from the shoot not only in a holiday card but also in beautifully framed photo wall art.
 Share with your photographer that you want to have a photo taken with your pet, so they can help you nail the best poses with dogs or cats, lighting, props, and backgrounds.